What is your typical process for working with a new customer?

 What advice would you give a customer looking to hire a provider in your area of work?

-If required by your employer/clinic/fitness center/hospital, etc. to have CPR training, then ONLY go with a national provider (American Heart, Red Cross, or NSC).
+If required by your employer/clinic/fitness center/hospital, etc. to have CPR training, then ONLY go with a national provider (American Heart Association, American Red Cross, or NSC), and we teach all 3.
 If you're a Medical Professional or nursing/medical/dental student, we would ONLY recommend AHA BLS for Healthcare Providers course (from Newnan CPR, or a lot of other AHA instructors).
-There's nothing wrong with completing the AHA HeartCode (online) course, as long as you get an AHA skill check within 2 months.
+There's nothing wrong with completing the AHA HeartCode BLS (online) course, as long as you get an AHA skill check within 2 months.
 If your employer requires CPR certification, completion of an "online-only" CPR course Will NOT be recognized, cause OSHA doesn't recognize online CPR training without a hands-on practice session with a qualified instructor.